oracle/docker-images/OracleDatabase/README.md

         docker exec -ti <container-id> sqlplus pdbadmin@ORCLPDB1

+## Support
+Currently Oracle Database on Docker is **NOT** supported by Oracle.
+Use these files at your own discretion.

 ## License
 To download and run Oracle Database, regardless whether inside or outside a Docker container, you must download the binaries from the Oracle website and accept the license indicated at that page.